dao-duc-tung/face-detection-uwp-onnx/README.md

 Face Detector's outputs are the input of the Distance Estimator as well.
 The distance from each face to the camera will then be display on the *Canvas layer*.

-By making the module's input/output like this, each module will know clearly about their responsibility and the coupling can be reduced in the class design as well.
+By making the module's input/output like this, each module will know clearly about their responsibility and the coupling can be reduced in the class design phase.

 ### Add new face detector